July 17, 2025

 When Google Tag Manager code is placed on your website, it automatically creates a Data Layer.

-It’s like a virtual layer of your website which contains various data points (Get it?
-That’s why it’s called data layer.).
+It’s like a virtual layer of your website that contains various data points (Get it?
+That’s why it’s called a data layer.).
 With its help, Google Tag Manager is able to read, push, and transfer data between your website and other tracking tools.

 <head> <script> window.dataLayer = window.dataLayer || []; window.dataLayer.push({ 'customerType': 'vip', 'registrationCountry': 'United States' }); </script> <script> <!-- Google Tag Manager --> ... <!-- End Google Tag Manager --> </script> </head>